kmandalas/spring-mongodb-graphlookup/README.md

 ------------- | ------------------------- | ------------- |
-GET	| /app/{changesetId}	| retrieve a whole tree by changesetId GET	| /app/{changesetId/set/{masterId}}	| retrieve a sub-tree of a changesetId, starting from the node with a given id
+GET	| /app/{changesetId}	| retrieve a whole tree by changesetId GET	| /app/{changesetId/set/{masterId}}	| retrieve a sub-tree of a changesetId, starting from the node with a given id GET | under development | compare subtrees with Javers POST | under development | add a new node to a given tree (arbitrary depth) PUT | under development | update an existing node

 You can have a view of a whole tree from the imported tree-structure by performing an HTTP-GET operation:
 - http://localhost:8080/app/25080022 (TODO: implement the endpoint)